The Liberation of the Chinese Woman — and the Chinese Entrepreneur

 How the free market freed women

 The visitor to Hong Kong today sees a bustling hive of energy where even the New Yorker is a slowpoke.
 It’s a place where people of all races and cultures live and work in harmony.
-It’s also a place where, even before the change of sovereignty from Britain to China in 1997, the gweilos [“long-nosed barbarians”] were being displaced in all spheres of human action by locals.
-[Under British rule, only the government lagged behind — only there could the criterion of race override the criterion of ability.]
+It’s also a place where, long before the change of sovereignty from Britain to China in 1997, the gweilos [“long-nosed barbarians”] were being displaced in all spheres of human action by locals.

 Hong Kong is one of the most successful multi-racial societies in the world.
 But this is a relatively recent development.